Section: Information Technology

 This policy provides a framework for St. John’s University (St. John’s) to avoid breaches of any criminal and civil law, statutory, regulatory, or contractual obligations and of any information security policy.

-Individuals authorized to access University information and Computing Resources complies with relevant federal, state and local legal, regulatory, and contractual requirements.
-Formal audits and compliance activities validate the University’s security infrastructure, determine the level of user compliance, and provide assurance that organizational practices align with the University’s information security policies.
+Individuals authorized to access St. John’s information and Computing Resources must comply with relevant federal, state, and local legal, regulatory, and contractual requirements.
+Formal audits and compliance activities validate St. John’s security infrastructure, determine the level of user compliance, and provide assurance that organizational practices align with St. John’s information security policies.

-The following are the definitions relevant to this policy:
+The following are definitions relevant to this policy:

 All breaches of information security, actual or suspected, must be reported to, and investigated by the CIO and the Director of Information Security.

 Those who violate security policies, standards, or security procedures are subject to disciplinary action up to and including loss of computer access and appropriate disciplinary actions as determined by St. John’s.